benbrastmckie/.config/README.md

 fish_vi_key_bindings
 ```

-You are now read use NeoVim in Alacritty, complete with Tmux and the Fish shell.
+You are now read use NeoVim in either Kitty or else Alacritty and Tmux complete with the Fish shell.

 ## [Git](https://git-scm.com/) (Optional)